On-line Masters in Computer Science:

 1. Is the online Masters program accredited?

-No graduate programs are accredited in the United States, but Colorado State University is a state-funded regionally accredited research institution (there is no higher level of accreditation in the USA).
+No graduate programs in computer science are reviewed for accreditation in the United States by organizations like CSAB/ABET, but Colorado State University is a state-funded regionally accredited Carnegie I research institution (there is no higher level of accreditation in the USA).

-The online version of the Masters program is officially the same as the resident Masters program.
+The online version of the Masters of Computer Science program is identical to the resident Masters of Computer Science program.

 2. Is financial support available?